pmpharryx/trip-together-api/docs/README.md

 ## Project Structure

-This project has an organized project structure, let explore their information below.
+This project has an organized project structure, let explore the information below.

 ### Top-level Structure